floydhub/floyd-docs/docs/getstarted/quick_start.md

     ```

     Here's what Floyd did when you ran that command:

     - Synced your local code to FloydHub's servers
-    - Provisioned a GPU instance on the cloud (because you set the `--gpu` flag)
+    - Provisioned a GPU instance on the cloud with TensorFlow 1.3 installed
-    - Sets up a deep learning environment with GPU drivers and TensorFlow 1.3
-      installed (because you set the enviroment flag to `--env tensorflow`)
-    - Executed the command `python train_and_eval.py` inside this environment
+    - Executed the command `python train_and_eval.py` on the GPU server
     - Stored the output logs and generated output data
-    - Terminated the GPU instance once the command finished execution
+    - Terminated the GPU instance once the command finished executing

-5. View your job's logs using the `floyd logs -t` command:
+5. View your job's logs in real time using the `floyd logs -t` command:

     ```
     $ floyd logs -t alice/projects/mnist-cnn/1